wix-incubator/erb/bootstrap/README.md

 ### NewRelic

-[New relic](https://www.npmjs.com/package/newrelic) is injected, preconfigured and made available for you within express `app.locals.newrelic` and `context.newrelic`.
+[New relic](https://www.npmjs.com/package/newrelic) is injected, preconfigured and made available for you within express `app.locals.newrelic` (only for express app and not Router) and `context.newrelic`.

 ```js
 const express = require('express');